 When you meet up with a Dog

-Below we thought it might be useful to include some tips for you if you do suffer from allergies and intend on giving it a go with a cockapoo anyway.
+Below we thought it might be useful to include some tips, based on the experiences of other dog owners and experts, for you if you do suffer from allergies and intend on giving it a go with a cockapoo anyway.
 After all, they are incredibly cute, warm, loving and highly intelligent creatures so we can’t blame you for wanting to make it a success despite allergies.

 - If you suffer from allergies, and still continue to have a dog, it’s a good idea to have your cockapoo groomed at a different location to your home as this will avoid the allergens and fur being spread.